gethynellis/Power-BI-Admin-/Labs/Module-2-Power-BI-Licensing.md

 -	How many report creators do you have?

-- Do you think there are any effiencies that can be made around your organisation current licensing position?
+- Do you think there are any efficiencies that can be made around your organisation current licensing position?
 If so what would those efficiencies be and how would you implement them?